taeewonnn/tp/docs/DeveloperGuide.md

 ### Clear all entries

-**Use case: UC13 - Clear all entries from Eventy**
+**Use case: UC13 - Clear all entries from global contact list**

 **Actor:** User

-**Preconditions:** User has added one or more contacts to the global contact list or one or more events.
+**Preconditions:** User has added one or more contacts to the global contact list.

 **Guarantees:**
 A successful clear empties all entries in the app.

 **MSS:**
-1. User requests to clear all entries, meaning all contacts and events.
+1. User requests to clear all contacts in global contact list.
-2. Eventy clears all entries in app. </br>
+2. Eventy clears all contacts in global contact list. </br>
    *Use case ends*

 ### Exit the program